anbox-cloud/discourse-docs/platforms.md

 ### `webrtc` platform

 When using the [Stream Gateway](https://discourse.ubuntu.com/t/streaming-android-applications/17769), the `webrtc` platform is automatically used when launching containers.
 You don't need to perform additional steps.
-Launching a container with the webrtc platform can be done via [Stream Gateway UI](https://anbox-cloud.io/docs/manage/getting-started).
+Launching a container with the webrtc platform can be done via the [web dashboard](https://discourse.ubuntu.com/t/web-dashboard/20871).